Pornocrates: Description

 Pornocrates is considered the best-known work by Rops.
 It was painted when Rops was 45 years old and living in Paris with Léontine Duluc and her sister Aurélie, with both of whom he fathered children.
-The title of the work can be translated as "the ruler of fornication".
 According to a letter by Rops, the painting was done "in an overheated apartment, full of different smells, where the opopanax and cyclamen gave me a slight fever conducive towards production or even towards reproduction".
-The work depicts a woman, holding a swine on a leash, viewed from the left side.
+The work depicts a woman, holding a pig on a leash, viewed from the left side.
 The woman, said to be a courtesan, is almost naked, except for long black silk gloves, a blindfold, a plumed hat, black shoes and stockings, and a band of gold and blue silk – accessories which only emphasize her nakedness.
 Above the pig with golden tail, three winged putti fly away in what appears to be shock or horror.
 Rops refers to them as "Three loves – ancient loves – vanish in tears".

-Meaning of the work
+Interpretation

-Various interpretations for the work exist.
-The woman can be seen as a powerful female, led by the hog, which can be seen as an image of a man in a bestial, submissive and ignorant state, kept in check by the woman.
+Various interpretations of the work exist, the woman can be seen as a powerful female, led by the pig, which can be seen as an image of a man in a bestial, submissive and ignorant state, kept in check by the woman.
 The pig with golden tail can also be seen as an allegory for luxury, or even as an animal of the devil, a symbol of fornication, steering the woman in blindness.
 In any case, the work represents Rops' vision of the woman of his time: a femme fatale who was increasingly assertive, ruthless and seductive.
 "She was the human animal viciously depicted by Félicien Rops as "Pornokrates", ruler of Proudhon's "Pornocracy", a creature blindly guided by a hog, the symbol of Circe, the bestial representative of all sexual evil".